ganapathy-shan/ScreenRenderer/README.md

 Render H264 image streams received through socket.

 - Recieves H264 encoded image stream through socket.
-- Decode it into CMSampleBuffer
+- Decode it into CMSampleBuffer.
 - Decompress it using VideoToolbox or display data directly using AVSampleBufferDisplayLayer.
+- All the above functionalities runs on the background queue.

 Issues: